 The mental health treatment programs at Recovery Bay Center can help people overcome trauma in individual therapy sessions and process groups.
 Ignoring or repressing a traumatic event makes people more likely to suffer from mental health issues, substance use disorder, anger problems, and relationship issues.
 Helping people overcome trauma can assist in their recovery from the following mental health issues:

 - Personality and mood disorders

-Trauma therapy at Recovery Bay Center may provide the relief you’ve been searching for.
+Trauma-informed therapy at Recovery Bay Center may provide the relief you’ve been searching for.
 Our team of experienced clinicians has extensive experience helping people overcome many types of trauma in order to overcome mental illness and substance use disorder.
-Trauma therapy care can help people learn to manage their emotions, improve relationships, and effectively solve problems.
+Moreover, trauma-informed therapy care can help people learn to manage their emotions, improve relationships, and effectively solve problems.

 Overcoming Childhood Trauma as an Adult

-Americans use the term “traumatized” liberally, but a person who has experienced real trauma may have buried the memory for years or even decades.
-If you find yourself getting angry, anxious, or intoxicated during everyday situations, unhealed trauma may be the cause.
+A person who has experienced real trauma may have buried the memory for years or even decades.
+Therefore, if you find yourself getting angry, anxious, or intoxicated during everyday situations, unhealed trauma may be the cause.